lino-framework/book/docs/dev/about/features.rst

 Lino then adds its own features to the above:

-- An out-of-the-box user interface.
+- An out-of-the-box front end.
 We believe that application developers should *develop applications*, not waste their time writing html templates or css.
-It is one of Lino's design goals to :doc:`separate business logic and user interface <ui>`.
+It is one of Lino's design goals to :doc:`separate business logic and front end <ui>`.

 - :ref:`Layouts <layouts>`:
   Lino applications use the Python language not only